 38. SQUEEZE OUT THE LAST OF THE TOOTHPASTE – by rolling the tube to use up every last drop.
 Use a q-tip to get out the last of the lipstick.
 Cut open the shampoo bottle or add water to use the last drop of shampoo.

-41. REUSABLE FEMALE HYGEINE PRODUCTS – thanks to modern updates, this doesn’t mean using rags every month.
-The mooncup, for instance, is a better, healthier, more convenient alternative to disposable products and it saves you money.
+41. REUSABLE FEMALE HYGIENE PRODUCTS – thanks to modern updates, this doesn’t mean using rags every month.
+The Mooncup, for instance, is a better, healthier, more convenient alternative to disposable products and it saves you money.

 42. USE THE LOCAL LIBRARY – the local library has so much more than just books.
 Watch DVDs, use the computers, borrow puzzles and board games, listen to music.
 And most importantly, use the books to learn new skills.

 43. ENTERTAIN YOURSELF IN USEFUL WAYS – Useful hobbies like gardening, sewing, handicraft, woodwork, tinkering, DIY etc. will not only keep you entertained, they will make you happier and save you money.

 44. FREE ENTERTAINMENT – Instead of spending time at the shops, cafes, theme parks or even in front of the TV or Xbox, frugal entertainment includes hanging with friends, picnics at the park, a day at the beach, playing board games, reading, telling stories.

 45. COMMUNITY INVOLVEMENT – Getting involved in your local community is a great way to meet new people, be happier, give back to the community and enjoy yourself at the same time, without spending money.